keystonejs/keystone-email/README.md

 ## Usage with Nodemailer

+Add a dependency for `nodemailer` to your project.

 The following `send()` options are applicable when using `nodemailer` as the transport:

 - `from` (String or Object) The name and email to send from (see below)